zooba/pymanager/doc/using.rst

 Python.
 This version may change over time as you add or remove different versions, and the ``py list`` command will show which is current.

-In general, we recommend that you create a :ref:`virtual environment <REF TBD>` for each project and run ``.env\Scripts\Activate`` in your terminal to use it.
+In general, we recommend that you create a :ref:`virtual environment <tut-venv>` for each project and run ``<env>\Scripts\Activate`` in your terminal to use it.
 This provides isolation between projects, consistency over time, and ensures that additional commands added by packages are also available in your session.
-Create a virtual environment using ``python -m venv .env``.
+Create a virtual environment using ``python -m venv <env path>``.

-If either the ``python`` or ``py`` commands do not seem to be working, please see the :ref:`Troubleshooting <pymanager-troublshoot>` section below.
+If the ``python`` or ``py`` commands do not seem to be working, please see the :ref:`Troubleshooting <pymanager-troubleshoot>` section below.
 There are sometimes additional manual steps required to configure your PC.

-The following sections describe the use of the Python Install Manager in detail, along with workflow recommendations and troubleshooting steps.

-Apart from using the Python Install Manager, Python can also be obtained as NuGet packages.
+Apart from using the Python install manager, Python can also be obtained as NuGet packages.
 See :ref:`windows-nuget` below for more information on these packages.

 The embeddable distros are minimal packages of Python suitable for embedding into larger applications.
-They can be installed using the Python Install Manager.
+They can be installed using the Python install manager.
 See :ref:`windows-embeddable` below for more information on these packages.